Kurt Cobain: Artistry

-Cobain was affected enough to write "Polly" from Nevermind after reading a newspaper story of an incident in 1987, when a 14-year-old girl was kidnapped after attending a punk rock show then raped and tortured with a blowtorch.
+Cobain was affected enough to write "Polly" from Nevermind after reading a newspaper story of an incident in 1987, when a 14-year-old girl was kidnapped after attending a punk rock show, then raped and tortured with a blowtorch.
 She escaped after gaining the trust of her captor Gerald Friend through flirting with him.
 After seeing Nirvana perform, Bob Dylan cited "Polly" as the best of Nirvana's songs, and said of Cobain, "the kid has heart".
 Patrick Süskind's novel Perfume: The Story of a Murderer inspired Cobain to write the song "Scentless Apprentice" from In Utero.
 The book is a historical horror novel about a perfumer's apprentice born with no body odor of his own but with a highly developed sense of smell, and who attempts to create the "ultimate perfume" by killing virginal women and taking their scent.

 Cobain immersed himself in artistic projects throughout his life, as much so as he did in songwriting.
-The sentiments of his art work followed the same subjects of his lyrics, often expressed through a dark and macabre sense of humor.
+The sentiments of his artwork followed the same subjects of his lyrics, often expressed through a dark and macabre sense of humor.
 Noted were his fascination with physiology, his own rare medical conditions, and the human anatomy.
 According to Novoselic, "Kurt said that he never liked literal things.
 He liked cryptic things.
 He would cut out pictures of meat from grocery-store fliers, then paste these orchids on them ...
-And all this stuff on [In Utero] about the body – there was something about anatomy.
+And all this stuff on [In Utero] about the body—there was something about anatomy.
 He really liked that.
-You look at his art – there are these people, and they're all weird, like mutants.
-And dolls – creepy dolls."
-Often unable to afford artistic resources, Cobain improvised with materials, painting on board games and album sleeves, and painting with an array of substances, including his own bodily fluids.
-The artwork seen in his Journals later drew acclaim.
-Many of Cobain's paintings, collages, and sculptures appeared in the artwork of Nirvana's albums, such as the covers of Incesticide and In Utero.
-His concepts featured in Nirvana's music videos, sometimes leading to arguments with the video producers.
+You look at his art—there are these people, and they're all weird, like mutants.
+And dolls—creepy dolls."

 Cobain contributed backing guitar for a spoken word recording of beat poet William S. Burroughs' entitled The "Priest" They Called Him.
 Cobain regarded Burroughs as a hero.
 During Nirvana's European tour Cobain kept a copy of Burroughs' Naked Lunch, purchased from a London bookstall.
 Cobain met with Burroughs at his home in Lawrence, Kansas in October 1993.
 Burroughs expressed no surprise at Cobain's death: "It wasn't an act of will for Kurt to kill himself.
 As far as I was concerned, he was dead already."